WisTex/Neuhub/README.md

 # CHG Bootstrap Hubzilla Themes
 **A collection of Hubzilla themes and templates.**

 We are in the process of creating some new themes for Hubzilla and are designing them with different types websites in mind.

-Everything in this repository is currently a work in progress and probably won't work at this point.
-(We'll change this readme file when that changes.)
-So consider everything in here experimental.
+Everything in this repository is currently a work in progress.

+Items that have been tested and working are listed below.
+Everything else is experimental.

 Your contributions are welcome.

 ## Themes

-- **Redbasic Derivative Starter Kit** - A Starting point for creating your own theme.
+- **Redbasic Derivative Starter Kit** 1.0 - A Starting point for creating your own theme.
   - https://github.com/WisTex/CHG-Hubzilla-Themes/tree/main/view/theme/redbasic-starter-kit

 ## Use Cases